StsteveO/sports-store-ETL/README.md

 ![customer's heat map in the United States](assets/new_location_heat_map.png)

+> <strong>Based off the data, Sports Store should build their next branch in Washington DC</strong>

-Apache Airflow DAGs were created to automating updating the data wearhouse for the companies orders, products, customers, and employees.
+Apache Airflow DAGs were created to automate updating the data wearhouse for the companies orders, products, customers, and employees.

 ![updated airflow DAGs](assets/updated_DAGs.png)